shilena91/Piscine_PHP/README.md

 ## Rush00

-A small but complete on line store web site implemented in php.
+A small but complete online store website implemented in php.

 function modules: